itk-robotics/reading-buddy/README.md

 Instruction for setting up and running this project "Læsemakker"

 ## Setup
-Insert story folders in 'reading-buddy\flask_server\static\stories'
+- Insert story files in 'reading-buddy\flask_server\static\stories'

-- Create folder 'reading_buddy' in '~/.local/share/PackageManager/apps/' and copy files.
+- Open 'Python App.pml' in Choregraphe and install on robot.

 ## Launch the app on the robot
-- Use voice command to launch reading_boddy
+- Use voice command 'læsemakker' to launch reading_buddy
-- Connect a device to the robot's network and open a browser via the endpoints shown on Pepper's tablet.
+- Follow instructions on Peppers tablet.

 ## How to create new stories